 Taking the right hand path at the junction

 At the Goann's Guest Book sign, the path splits into two, the high path which we came down and the low path carrying on under Sliding Rock beside the dry creek, before passing over it by means of a boardwalk.
 Although there are plenty of birds knocking about, it was fairly quiet walking through the trees with only a bit of birdsong.
 It was the middle of the afternoon and quite warm so they were probably being sensible and keeping out of the heat, saving there energy, not like us crazy brits going out at the warmest time of day :-) We did come across some Kangaroos, Feral Goats, a Goanna and Emus but no Snakes or Echidnas that roam the area, although we did keep a sharp look out for any snakes especially passing the rock formations.
 Most of the Emus & Goats were at the Hill's Homestead picnic area that we came to after crossing a bridge and climbing some steps.
 It was hotting up by now as we were out of the breeze and the intake of water was very refreshing.
-A look round the picnic and toilet area and the stone Adnyamathanha sculpture, where you can read about the original inhabitants of the cottage and their struggles with the harsh Australian conditions.
+A look round the picnic and toilet area and the stone Adnyamathanha sculpture, where you can read about the original inhabitants of

 Going under Sliding Rock